YuZhang-UNSAT/YuZhang-UNSAT.github.io/_pages/cv.md

 ![qi](http://Lilj1999.github.io/images/InfraredFig2.jpg)
 <center> More details will be posted in an official release. </center>

+* **Stable isotope fractionation in soil water during evaporation** (In preparing)
+  * Studies have shown distinctly different isotope fractionation behavior of soil water compared to bulk liquid water.
+This work attempts to explore how soil-water interaction affects isotope fractionation during evaporation through various experiments and tries to develop a framework for isotope fractionation to quantify the fractionation by thermodynamics.

 * **Modeling of the nonlinear wave propagation by physics-informed neural networks**
   * High-energy waves induce nonlinear behaviors, such as thermal effects, in wave propagation.
 Accurately modeling these complex physical phenomena necessitates coupling multiple partial differential equations into a comprehensive framework, complicating both the establishment and solution of these equations.
-This study seeks to develop a solution that incorporates these coupled effects using physics-informed neural networks.
+This study seeks to develop a solution incorporating these coupled effects using physics-informed neural networks.

-* **Stable isotope fractionation in soil water during evaporation** (In preparing)
-  * Studies have shown distinctly different isotope fractionation behavior of soil water compared to bulk liquid water.
-This work attempts to explore how soil-water interaction affects isotope fractionation during evaporation through various experiments and tries to develop a framework for isotope fractionation to quantify the fractionation by thermodynamics.
+* **Effect of periodontal ligament height on orthodontic performance**
+  * Orthodontics utilizes appliances to apply force to teeth, gradually moving them to the desired positions.
+This process induces stress and strain in surrounding tissues including adjacent teeth, alveolar bone, and periodontal ligaments.
+These tissue mechanical responses affect the stability of teeth movement.
+Controlling the stress and strain in surrounding tissues is crucial for optimizing orthodontic outcomes.
+This work investigates the effect of periodontal ligament height on tissue’s mechanical responses under the same orthodontic treatment.
+It finds that lower periodontal ligament height results in higher stress on the target teeth’s periodontal ligaments, making it easier to reach the load-bearing limit.

+* **Effect of periodontal ligament height on orthodontic performance**
+* To date, the freezing temperature depression behavior of the solution in porous media remains elusive which physical mechanism accounts for its freezing temperature and how dissolved ions affect it.
+This work designed a series of pore-scale experiments to investigate the freezing temperature of salt solutions in tubes with varying pore diameters, pore solution volumes, solid-liquid interface areas, ion concentrations, and ion types.

 Skills
 ======